-To safeguard the health of Paulding County's students and due to the dramatic increase in food allergies and food borne illnesses, the Paulding County Board of Education prohibits home produced items from being served as part of school-based or individual parties and celebrations.
-To further clarify, homemade cupcakes, cakes, cookies, or other dishes are not permitted to be served at parties, on a student's birthday, or other celebrations.
-Parents may provide food items for these types of events that are commercially prepared or packaged (with ingredient listings.
+To safeguard the health of Paulding County's students and due to the dramatic increase in food allergies and food borne illnesses, the Paulding County Board of Education prohibits home produced items from being served as part of school based or individual parties and celebrations.
+To further clarify, homemade cupcakes, cakes, cookies or other dishes are not permitted to be served at parties, on a student's birthday, or other celebrations.
+Parents may provide food items for these types of events that are commercially prepared or packaged (with ingredient listings).
 Paulding County Schools will not be held liable for any foods not prepared and served by the Paulding County Nutrition Department.

-2017-2018 Parent and Student Acknowledgement Form
+2017-2018 Parent and Student Acknow ledgement Form I ul chit unu Staatht 1 I CIMIO () casement I UI III

-Student Name: ID# Grade: CT CTTON ONT

-SECTION ONE - Emergency Release

-SECTION TWO - Internet Use

-At times, it is necessary for school to close early because of weather, loss of heat or water, or other unexpected happenings.
-For this reason, it is important for you to discuss with your child what to do if students are released early.
-In order to keep the phone lines free on occasions when school closes early, we need to know in advance how to send your child home from school.
-If a student will leave school during an emergency in a manner other than normal, parents must provide further instructions to the school within 10 days of enrollment or the first 10 days of the academic school year.

-The PCSD maintains an electronic communication network that includes Internet access.
-Access to the electronic communication network, as well as the hardware and software that support access shall be used solely in support of the educational objectives of the school system.
-Use of this property is a privilege that may be discontinued at any time.
-Students who do not follow the rules and guidelines for the acceptable use of the Internet (listed in the student information guide) and its related hardware and software will be subject to disciplinary action.
-Parents, legal guardians, or eligible students may make a written request to the principal of the school where a student is enrolled, within 10 days of enrollment or the first 10 days of the academic school year, to request that student does not have permission to use the Internet as part of his/her instructional activities while attending school.

-SECTION THREE - Web Publications / Photo / Videotape Paulding County School District publicizes students' outstanding achievements and activities through various media such as newspapers and television.
-This may include, but is not limited to, honor roll lists, yearbooks, and photographs of classroom and/or extracurricular activities.
-In addition, exemplary student work, student pictures may be published on school-sponsored websites.
-Parents, legal guardians, or eligible students may make a written request to the principal of the school where a student is enrolled, within the first 10 days of the academic school year, to request their child's picture/student work not be taken for use in local newspapers, school newsletters, schools websites, etc.

-SECTION FOUR - Mass Notifications

-At times it is necessary for the Paulding County School District to contact parents in regards to emergencies, district notifications, school closings and other events that necessitate utilizing a mass communication system.
-This may include, but is not limited to, phone calls, text messages and email.
+Student Name: ID# Grade: SECTION ONE - Emergency Release At times, it is necessary for school to close early because of weat reason, it is important for you to discuss with your child what to free on occasions when school closes early, we need to know in a leave school during an emergency in a manner other than normal days of enrollment or the first 10 days of the academic school ye do if students are released ea advance how to send your ch , parents must provide furthe arly.
+In order to keep the phone lines hild home from school.
+If a student will SECTION TWO - Internet Use The PCSD maintains an electronic communication network that network, as well as the hardware and software that support access school system.
+Use of this property is a privilege that may be dis guidelines for the acceptable use of the Internet (listed in the stud be subject to disciplinary action.
+Parents, legal guardians, or elig school where a student is enrolled, within 10 days of enrollment student does not have permission to use the Internet as part of his s shall be used solely in supp scontinued at any time.
+Stud lent information guide) and i gible students may make a w or the first 10 days of the aca port of the educational objectives of the dents who do not follow the rules and its related hardware and software will ritten request to the principal of the ademic school year, to request that (Initial) SECTION THREE - Web Publications / Photo / Videotapo Ş Paulding County School District publicizes students' outstanding newspapers and television.
+This may include, but is not limited to extracurricular activities.
+In addition, exemplary student work, s Parents, legal guardians, or eligible students may make a written within the first 10 days of the academic school year, to request the newspapers, school newsletters, schools websites, etc. o, honor roll lists, yearbooks tudent pictures may be publi request to the principal of th s, and photographs of classroom and/or ished on school-sponsored websites. he school where a student is enrolled, SECTION FOUR - Mass Notifications At times it is necessary for the Paulding County School District t school closings and other events that necessitate utilizing a mass communication system.
+Thi s may include, but is not limited to, phone calls, text messages and email.
 Signing off on the handbook acknowledgement opts parents into receiving these notifications.
 Parents, legal guardians, or eligible students may make a written request to the principal of the school where a student is enrolled to have their number removed from receiving informational notifications.
 The number identified in that request will still receive emergency notifications.
 Parents may opt-out of receiving notifications (emergency and informational) at any time.

+(Initial) \\\\